lucendio/lecture-devops-infos/content/tutorials/spin-up-virtual-machine-locally.md

 ```

 {{< hint warning >}}
 Vagrant generates a new SSH key pair when creating a new machine.
-THe `scp` command utilizes the same key-based
+The `scp` command utilizes the same key-based
 authentication mechanism already known from `ssh`.
 {{< /hint >}}